-4. STABILISING AGENT
+4. STABILISING AGENTS

-Stabilising agents may include either cement or a blend of lime and cement.
-The type of stabilising agent to be employed shall be detailed in the Project Specifications.
-The choice of stabilising agent or combination of stabilising agents is outside the scope of this specification and NZTA T/19 Guideline Mix Design for stabilised materials should be referred to.
+Stabilising agents may include either one or both chemical and bituminous types.
+The type of stabilising agent, or combination of stabilising agents, that are to be employed should be detailed in the Project Specifications.
+The choice of stabilising agent or combination of stabilising agents is outside the scope of this Specification and should be determined by a testing and compatibility programme.